payu-india/CMS-Chatbot/reference/Subscriptions/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/cancel-recurring-payment-for-a-amex-card.md

         <strong>bankcode</strong><br/>
         <code>mandatory</code>
       </td>
       <td>Each payment option is identified with a String unique bank code at PayU.
 The merchant must post this parameter with the corresponding payment option's bank code value in it.
-For more information, refer to <a href="doc:card-type-codes-and-supported-banks-for-cards">Card Type Codes and Supported Banks for Cards</a></td>
+For more information, refer to <a href="http://docs.payu.in/reference/card-type-codes-and-supported-banks-for-cards">Card Type Codes and Supported Banks for Cards</a></td>
       <td>AMEXSI</td>
     </tr>
     <tr>